Ssergiomc/ExpensesManager_CaCPython_24155G8_Front/README.md

   4. Main Features:

     - **Expense Tracking**:
       - Users can easily input and categorize expenses, keeping a detailed record of their spending habits.
-  - **Receipt Upload**:
+    - **Receipt Upload**: *(TO BE ADDED)*
-    - The app allows users to upload pictures of receipts, enhancing accuracy and organization. **(TO BE ADDED)**
+      - The app allows users to upload pictures of receipts, enhancing accuracy and organization.
-  - **Dashboard**:
+    - **Dashboard**: *(DISPLAY RANDOM DATA)*
-    - Users can visualize their financial data through an intuitive dashboard, providing insights into spending patterns and trends. **(DISPLAY RANDOM DATA)**
+      - Users can visualize their financial data through an intuitive dashboard, providing insights into spending patterns and trends.
-  - **User Authentication**:
+    - **User Authentication**: *(FUNCTIONALITY TO BE ADDED)*
-    - A registration and login system ensures secure access to personalized accounts, enhancing privacy and data protection. **(FUNCTIONALITY TO BE ADDED)**
+      - A registration and login system ensures secure access to personalized accounts, enhancing privacy and data protection.
-  - **Profile Management**:
+    - **Profile Management**: *(TO BE ADDED)*
-    - Users can manage their personal information and preferences within the app, ensuring a tailored experience. **(TO BE ADDED)**
+      - Users can manage their personal information and preferences within the app, ensuring a tailored experience.
-  - **Theme Mode Control**:
+    - **Theme Mode Control**: *(ADDED)*
-    - The app offers theme mode control, allowing users to customize the appearance based on their preferences for enhanced user experience. **(ADDED)**
+      - The app offers theme mode control, allowing users to customize the appearance based on their preferences for enhanced user experience.
-  - **Responsive Design**:
+    - **Responsive Design**: *(ADDED)*
-    - With responsiveness built-in, the app adapts seamlessly to different screen sizes and devices, ensuring accessibility for all users. **(ADDED)**
+      - With responsiveness built-in, the app adapts seamlessly to different screen sizes and devices, ensuring accessibility for all users.
-  - **Burger Menu**:
+    - **Burger Menu**: *(ADDED)*
-    - A burger menu is incorporated for improved navigation on smaller screens, enhancing usability and convenience. **(ADDED)**
+      - A burger menu is incorporated for iproved navigation on smaller screens, enhancing usability and convenience.

 Overall, the app combines robust functionality, user-friendly design, and seamless accessibility to provide an efficient and enjoyable expense tracking experience for families.